-This is a reminder that Friday, March 18, 2022, is a staff development day for Jefferson County Schools.
-Students will not be in school so that our staff can take advantage of training opportunities to help them continue serving kids.
+This is a reminder that Friday, Oct.
+20, 2023, is a staff development day for Jefferson County Schools.
+Students will not be in school to provide our staff with training opportunities to help them continue serving kids.
 Thank you.